fuzzylogicxx/fuzzylogic/posts/tunnelbear-–-vpn-software-for-bears.md

   - bear
 draft: false
 ---
-I was introduced to this website and service by Val Head’s An Event Apart Talk “Building more expressive projects”.
+I was introduced to this smile-inducing website by Val Head’s An Event Apart Talk “Building more expressive projects”.

 ---